markieboy/Hacker-Test/Level 5/README.md

 ### Enter “SAvE-as hELpS a lOt" as the password.

 #
+There is an alternative solution for this level

-Alternatively, the URL for the next level is also in the page source.
+> The URL for the next level is also in the page source.

 ### Next level: www.hackertest.net/save_as.htm